Most interesting landmarks of Estonia

 - Tallinn Town Hall – Harjumaa.
 The only intact Gothic town hall in Northern Europe, built in 1402 – 1404.

-Described wonders of Estonia
+Described landmarks of Estonia

 In spite of its small size Estonia offers a wide array of very interesting natural and man made landmarks.
 Highlights of Estonia are: